Union Jack (Marvel Comics): Brian Falsworth

 Brian Falsworth is the son of James Montgomery Falsworth, born like his father in Falsworth Manor in a village north of London.
 Initially, Brian and his friend Roger are sympathetic toward Germany and supportive of peace between it and the United Kingdom.
 Toward the end of the 1930s, the pair go into Germany, but quickly discover the evil nature of the Nazi regime.
 Brian is thrown in prison, and Roger is given to German scientists.

-Brian gains superpowers through the help of a dying German scientist who tried to recreate the Super Soldier Formula that resulted in Captain America.
+Brian gains the peak of human potential through the help of a dying German scientist who tried to recreate the Super Soldier Formula that resulted in Captain America.
 Brian escapes prison and becomes a costumed Nazi-fighter within Germany, calling himself the Destroyer.
 Meanwhile, Roger is used for experiments; he is brainwashed and his body reduced in size.
 Standing one foot tall but with the strength of a full-sized man, he is given the name Dyna-Mite.
 With his memory gone, the Nazis unleash Dyna-Mite against the Allies, in a plot which involves the Crusaders.

 In the wake of the foiled attack, Lord Falsworth and Spitfire deduce Dyna-Mite's identity and sneak into Germany to look for Brian.
 Ultimately, they find out the truth behind Dyna-Mite, and Roger's memory is restored.
 Brian, reuniting with his family and reconciling with his father, learns of his father's former costumed identity as Union Jack, dons the costume and battles Nazi soldiers and Master Man alongside Captain America.
 Brian subsequently adopts the Union Jack identity as an adventurer and British government operative in place of his disabled father, joining the Invaders.
 Roger, in turn, takes on the mantle of the Destroyer after his normal size is restored.

 Later, Brian is hit by magical lightning when fighting Thor disguised as Joseph Stalin, whom Thor was tricked by Hitler into assassinating, and gains the ability to shoot electricity from his fingertips.
-Following the war, Brian remains active as Union Jack, and is instrumental in founding the V-Battalion alongside Roger Aubrey, who was revealed to be his lover, and other heroes of the era.
+Following the war, Brian remains active as Union Jack, and is instrumental in founding the V-Battalion alongside Roger Aubrey, who was revealed to be his lover in the 2002 series Citizen V and the V Battalion, and other heroes of the era.
 A car crash on a British road in 1953 abruptly ended Brian Falsworth's career and his life.

 In the 2008 limited series Avengers/Invaders, he is part of the World War II-era Invaders.
 His teammates are lost in time and battle the Avengers.
 In varying timestreams, Union Jack perishes again and again.